 The discussion section should explore the significance of the results of the work, and integrate them to previous work, rather than just reiterating them.
 Specific recommendations for further research should be specific (i. e., do not write only “more research is needed”) .A combined Results and Discussion section may be appropriate.

 In order to give appropriate credit to each author of a paper, the individual contributions of authors to the manuscript should be noted in this section, with a format similar to this: AB designed the study, organized the data collection, and drafted the first version of the manuscript.
 CD carried out the statistical analyses and was actively involved in revising the manuscript.
 EF participated in the data collection and helped revise the manuscript.
-All authors should read and approve the final manuscript.
+All authors should have contributed intellectually to the study and have read and approve the final manuscript.
 Contributors who do not meet the criteria for authorship should be listed in an acknowledgements section. (e.g., those only providing help with data collection, providing language help).